Dwarka

 Dwarka is a coastal town and municipality of Devbhumi Dwarka district in the Indian state of Gujarat.
-It is located on the western shore of the Okhamandal Peninsula on the right bank of the Gomti river at the mouth of the Gulf of Kutch facing the Arabian Sea.
+It is located on the western shore of the Okhamandal Peninsula on the right bank of the Gomti River at the mouth of the Gulf of Kutch facing the Arabian Sea.

 Dwarka has the Dwarkadhish Temple dedicated to Krishna, which is one of four sacred Hindu pilgrimage sites called the Chardham founded by Adi Shankaracharya at the four corners of the country.
 The Dwarkadhish Temple was established as a monastic center and forms part of the Dwarka temple complex.
 Dwarka is also one of the seven most ancient religious cities (Sapta Puri) in India.

 Dwarka is part of the "Krishna pilgrimage circuit" which includes Vrindavan, Mathura, Barsana, Gokul, Govardhan, Kurukshetra, Veraval and Puri.
 It is one of 12 heritage cities across the country selected under the Heritage City Development and Augmentation Yojana (HRIDAY) scheme of the Government of India to develop civic infrastructure.

 The town has a hot, arid climate with a 16-day rainy season.
 It had a population of 38,873 in 2011.
 The main festival of Janmashtami is celebrated in Bhadrapada (August–September).

+Etymology

+The name Dwarka (Sanskrit: Dvārakā, द्वारका) is derived from the Sanskrit word dvāra (द्वार), meaning “door,” “gate,” or “entrance,” with the suffix -ka denoting a place.
+The term Dvārakā is thus interpreted as “the city of gates” or “gateway city”.

+The name occurs in ancient Indian texts such as the Mahabharata and the Harivamsa, where Dvārakā is described as a fortified coastal city with multiple gates.
+The description of the city in these texts has been noted in modern scholarship in the context of early Indian urban traditions.

+Modern scholarship and archaeology have also examined the historical and cultural significance of Dwarka, particularly in relation to coastal settlements in western India and traditions associated with Krishna.
+Over time, the Sanskrit Dvārakā evolved into regional forms such as Dwarka in modern Indo-Aryan languages, including Gujarati and Hindi.